 When planning the nature and amount of work required for a course, please keep in mind the following guidelines established by the Yale College Course of Study Committee.

-The committee requires instructors to provide students with feedback on their academic progress by midterm.
+- The Committee requires instructors to provide students with feedback on their academic progress in advance of midterm, preferably before the end of week seven.
 See Midterm Feedback in Courses for more information on this policy.

 - No more than 20–25 pages of formal academic writing should be required in any term course.
 If the course requires students to submit more than one paper during the term, the combined number of pages should not exceed 25.
 Reading responses and other informal writing assignments need not be included in this total.